 Training Opportunities In addition to in-house courses and regional events, ministers are encouraged to use their personal CMD grants to take part in training offered by external providers.
-Upcoming events in the Diocese of Chelmsford There are currently no events planned but do check back for updates!
+Upcoming events in the Diocese of Chelmsford Click here for our 2015 events.
 Training from organisations outside the Diocese of Chelmsford The institutions and providers below all offer courses relevant to the development needs of Chelmsford clergy.
 The Anglican Centre in Rome The Anglican Centre offers a range of residential courses.
 Go to www.anglicancentreinrome.org for more details.
 The Arthur Rank Centre A charity that supports and resources the rural church.
 It offers twice-yearly Rural Ministry Courses and Multi Church Ministry Workshops It also has resources for the creative use of church buildings The Buck Stops Here: Leading in MIssion and Ministry in Your First Incumbency This residential course is offered by CPAS for those moving from a curacy to a first post of responsibility, or for those moving from overseas or sector post to an incumbency or team vicar post.
 Communications Training: Church of England The CofE Communications Training was set up to resource parishes, clergy, volunteers and and church staff with training in through a range of one-day courses on topics such as Presentation Skills, Getting Your Church Noticed, Powerpoint, Publisher and every aspect of Communications.
 The courses are run in small-group workshops which give opportunities to practise the skills as they are being taught.
 The Communications unit can also adapt existing courses to fit the needs of deaneries or dioceses.
 Go to www.churchcommstraining.org or phone 020 7898 1465.
 Lee Abbey Lee Abbey in Devon offers a variety of courses and programmes (not all for clergy).
 Some offer teaching, refreshment and leadership development that would be relevant to clergy, readers and lay leaders.
 Travel is not eligible for grant, but many of the courses would be.
 For programme information go to www.leeabbey.org.uk/devon.
 Los Olivos A varied programme of courses and retreats in southern Spain, some of which will be eligible for CMD grant – check with your Area CMD Adviser before booking.
 Travel is not eligible for grant.
 Go to www.haciendalosolivos.org for details.
 LYCIG Leading Your Church Into Growth A training programme which takes the mystique out of growth and makes it ‘normal’ and do-able.
 It is likely that a LYCIG course will be run in Chelmsford Diocese in 2013.
 LYCiG is a four-day residential course for lay and ordained leaders.
 Now in its thirteenth year, the course was pioneered by Robin Gamble and others, and is led by a team drawn from many different backgrounds, traditions, and ministry contexts.
 All are practitioners who can speak from personal experience of leading churches into growth.
 "The most valuable training we’ve ever done", is a typical comment from some of the 70 churches represented on the course.
 For the current Conferences programme click here.
 Praxis Was formed in 1990 to support liturgical education in the Church of England.
 It offers a series of training events, mostly regional, for those who lead worship - go to www.praxisworship.org.uk/events.html.
 Faith in Business Conferences This may be particularly relevant to Readers who want to be better equipped to address issues of Christian faith in the workplace.
 For the programme go to www.ridley.cam.ac.uk/fibprogramme.html.
 The Centre for Pioneer Learning A partnership between Ridley Hall and Westcott House.
 The Centre aims to serve all pioneers who are establishing new forms of church and taking the church to new places throughout the UK and the world.
 Their aim is to establish training for pioneers by pioneers while also recognising the need to learn from others with skills, insights and experiences which may help pioneers.
 The Revd Dave Male organises 'Break Out', a national annual gathering of pioneers.
 Sarum College In Salisbury is an ecumenical centre for Christian study and research.
 It offers a variety of short courses and study programmes in theology, culture, Christian leadership, liturgy and worship, biblical study and sprituality; also singing, music and the arts.
 Many of these are eligible for CMD grant.
 For upcoming events or for their whole programme go to www.sarum.ac.uk.
 The Society of Mary and Martha, Sheldon The Society of Mary and Martha in Devon has a varied programme of residential weeks and workshops, including Myers-Briggs and Enneagram, and specifically for clergy, the 12,000 mile service, some of which (but not all) will qualify for use of CMD grant.
 Go to www.sheldon.uk.com.
 St Beunos Spirituality Centre Located in north Wales, the St Beunos Spirituality Centre offers a programme of sabbaticals, retreats and training that is now available online at www.beunos.com/courses.htm.
 They are also now on Twitter and Facebook: see www.twitter.com/beunos and search, and see www.facebook.com.
 St John’s College, Nottingham Offers In-service study weeks.
 Go to www.stjohns-nottm.ac.uk.
 How to obtain your CMD grant… Many of these courses are eligible for funding from your CMD grant.
 If you have questions about these or other training courses, contact your Area CMD Adviser or the CMD Administrator Sue Denham (01245 294450) .
 For Extended Study Leave contact your Area CMD Adviser (details of the procedure are in the ESL Guidelines).
 When requesting money for CMD or Reader grants, it is important to ask for the money before you book or attend the event.
 To do this fill in an electronic grant form and send it to your Area CMD Adviser, Graham Hamborg, Jill Mowbray or Geoff Read who will authorise and send to Sue Denham who will raise the payment.
 You do not need to send a copy of the brochure.
 It is preferred to make payments by BACS (see Grants Policy) For consultation in advance of applications for any CMD events not included here, please contact your Area CMD Adviser.